“I wanted to write a story about body glitter, and instead wrote something about teeth.”

 “Holy shit.
 Those are definitely teeth.”

-Rising, I swiped my palms against my jeans and told myself they were kidding.
+Rising, I swiped my palms against my shirt and told myself they were kidding.
 They did this sometimes.
 Teased me because it was easy.
 Because there was nothing better to do.

 Brandon’s face was a flood of color.
 Crimson streaks stretched up his neck, and his cheeks had gone splotchy.
 My body went heavy.
 I couldn’t move.
 Couldn’t bring myself to go and look at what it was he had found, to look and acknowledge and understand that jar filled with what remained of someone else.